 Cyril Leonoff, z”l (1925 – 2016)

-The work of the Jewish Museum and Archives of BC is funded in large part through our community’s generous contributions to Federation Annual Campaign and through the support of the Province of British Columbia.
+The work of the Jewish Museum and Archives of BC is made possible through the support of:

 We would like to thank the numerous foundations and individuals who sponsored the creation of this website.